-☐ Open the Basic Settings > Port dialo oa. ☐ Unmark the checkbox in the Active ☐ Apply the settings temporarily.
-To the new public key fingerprint of the remote server. ☐ Apply the settings temporarily.
-To do this, click the 🗸 button. ☐ To activate the entry, mark the ch eckbox in the Active column. □ Apply the settings temporarily.
+☐ Open the Basic Settings &gt; Port dialog. ☐ Unmark the checkbox in the Active co olumn. ☐ Apply the settings temporarily.
+To do this, click the 🗸 button. ☐ In the Key fingerprint column, enter the e new public key fingerprint of the remote server. ☐ Apply the settings temporarily.
+To do this, click the ✓ button. ☐ To activate the entry, mark the check box in the Active column. ☐ Apply the settings temporarily.
 To do this, click the ✓ button. enable To change to the Privileged EXEC mode. enable configure To change to the Privileged EXEC mode.
-To change to the Configuration mode. · · configure ssh known-hosts modify {index} status To change to the Configuration mode. configure ssh known-hosts modify {index} status disable ssh known-hosts modify {index} key- To change to the Configuration mode.
+To change to the Configuration mode. configure ssh known-hosts modify {index} status To change to the Configuration mode. configure ssh known-hosts modify {index} status disable ssh known-hosts modify {index} key- To change to the Configuration mode.
 To deactivate the entry.
 To modify the entry with the index number you configure ssh known-hosts modify {index} status disable ssh known-hosts modify {index} key- fingerprint {string_base64} ssh known-hosts modify {index} status To change to the Configuration mode.
 To deactivate the entry.
 To modify the entry with the index number you have entered.